• Shopping

 When a person goes to the grocery store and picks up a packet of marshmallows or Jell-O, the nutrition label will give the ingredients as “gelatin“; it does not specify which animal the gelatin was extracted from.

 Muslims are forbidden from consuming anything with pigs in it.
-This is why gelatin may be haram for the muslims, as do the many other products with gelatin in them.
+This is why gelatin may be haram for the Muslims, as do the many other products with gelatin in them.

 The problem arises because the description labels on different products don’t specify which animal the gelatin was extracted from.